Last Updated: January 6, 2025

 In Colorado, all supply stores are within a mile or less of each other, and there is no traffic.
 I could visit Lowes, Home Depot, Ace Hardware, Budget Supply, and two or three small supply houses in less than one hour.

-In Tampa/St. Staging a project by ordering most materials and having them delivered on-site before beginning work is a primary time-saving technique, but it requires good estimating and detailed planning.
+In Tampa/Saint Petersburg, staging a project by ordering most materials and having them delivered on-site before beginning work is a primary time-saving technique.
+Still, it requires good estimating and detailed planning.

-This example illustrates that the context of a project can affect the techniques applied and the project's duration.
+This example illustrates how the context of a project can affect the techniques applied and the project's duration.
 I could restore a historic home in Colorado faster and with much less frustration than in Tampa/St. Petersburg.
+When I lived in Manhattan, I often looked at people in the trades and wondered how hard it must be for them to get anything done.

-However, in the next Project Example, very different home remodels and rebuilds are completed in nearly the same amount of time all across the country.
+However, in the following Project Example, very different home remodels and rebuilds are completed in nearly the same amount of time all across the country.

 Project Example

-On June 12th, 2006, a small plane crashed into the Tate House in the neighborhood Davis Island across a small channel from Island I lived in Tampa.
+On June 12th, 2006, a small plane crashed into the Tate House in the Davis Island neighborhood, across a small channel from an Island I lived on in Tampa.
 The Tate family owned a local pizzeria and had a large extended family, so most people in the area knew them by name.
-Due to unfortunate circumstances involving the status of their insurance, the FAA, and the owner of the plane, the Tate family was unable to rebuild their home.
+Unfortunately, the Tate family could not rebuild their home due to circumstances involving their insurance status, the FAA, and the plane's owner.

 The TV show Extreme Makeover built the Tate’s a new house.